 In essence, the demonstration was a symbolic way of shutting down the Temple.
 Modern readers must realize that Temple was not just a religious site.
 It was the center of government for the Sanhedrin council of the ruling Sadducee party.
 It was also the site of the national treasury and the place that debt records were stored.
-In a temple-state, it represented all aspects of the domination system.
+In a temple-state, it represented all aspects of the domination system—religious, political, and economic.

 All of the objects of Jesus’ anger in his demonstration were legitimate operations in the huge Court of the Gentiles that surrounded the central areas reserved for Israelite women, men, and priests alone.
 The Temple required bird and animal sellers on site so that pilgrims would be able to offer sacrifices that were ritually acceptable.
 Money changers were required to change foreign currencies into the approved coinage for payment of the temple tax.
 Jesus upset these operations by driving out those who were selling and buying and not allowing “anyone to carry anything through the temple.”
 But the real objects of his protest were not low level functionaries.